GoogleChrome/web.dev/src/site/content/en/blog/rendering-on-the-web/index.md

 - **TTFB:**  Time to First Byte - seen as the time between clicking a link and the first bit of content coming in.
-- **FP:**  First Paint - the first time any pixel gets becomes visible to the user.
+- **FP:**  First Paint - the first time any pixel becomes visible to the user.
 - **FCP:**  First Contentful Paint - the time when requested content (article body, etc) becomes visible.